-Items listed below provide principles to be applied in establishing the allowable or non-allowable of certain items of cost.
+Items listed below provide principles to be applied in establishing allowable or non-allowable costs.
 These principles apply whether a cost is treated as direct or indirect.
 Failure to mention a particular item of cost in these sections is not intended to imply that it is either allowable or non-unallowable; rather, determination of allowability in each case will be based on the treatment or standards provided for similar or related items of cost.